MrYsLab/bits-n-bots/docs/posts/Telemetrix_Under_The_Hood _Part_3.md

 #endif
 ```

-The server supports upto a maximum of 6 sensors.
-Each sensor has an entry into an array
+The server supports up to 6 sensors.
+Each sensor has an entry
-that stores the sensor's trigger pin, the last value read, and a pointer to its
+into an array that stores its trigger pin, the last value read,
-associated NewPing instance.
+and a pointer to its associated NewPing instance.

 The scan interval is set to 33 milliseconds to allow for accurate distance measurement.